Bill seeking to raise Idaho's smoking age from 18 to 21 will return to legislature | East Idaho News

 BOISE — An advocacy group seeking to raise the smoking age from 18 to 21 is back at the Statehouse this year.

-Tobacco 21 introduced legislation last year, but the bill failed to make it out of committee.
+National advocacy group Tobacco 21, worked with Idaho advocates to introduce the legislation last year, but the bill failed to make it out of committee.

 The advocates say much of the pushback they receive is from tobacco and e-cigarette retailers.